How to Connect to the Internet using a Tethered Cell Phone

 Answer: Yes, you can use your cell phone's internet connection to browse the web on your laptop, by connecting your cell phone to your laptop with a USB data cable and software that handles the connection(also known as "tethering").

-- A web-enabled cell phone with a data plan.
-If you can browse the web on your cell phone, then it's web-enabled, but you still need to have a data plan with your wireless service provider (e.g. AT&T) in order to use your cell phone as a tethered laptop modem.
+- A web-enabled cell phone with a data plan (which you already have).
+If you can browse the web on your cell phone, then it's web-enabled already, but you still need to have a data plan with your wireless service provider (e.g. AT&T) in order to use your cell phone as a tethered laptop modem.

 - A USB data cable or a Bluetooth adapter.
 You'll use the USB data cable to connect/tether your cell phone to your computer, or the Bluetooth adapter to connect without any wires.

-- Tethering software programs like DataConnect or Mobile PhoneTools Bluetooth that use your cell phone as a modem.
+- Tethering software like Mobile PhoneTools that uses your cell phone as an Internet connection for your laptop.